Kegalle, Kandy and the Hill Country, Sri Lanka

 Year round destination.
 Because the Hill Country it so high up it rarely gets unbearably hot.
 The months of December to April are probably the best time to visit, as temperatures rise to around 28C during the day but cool down at night.
 During the monsoon season from October to December you can expect heavy downpours.
 June to September are the driest months here, when there’s almost no rain at all.

-Call us on to start planning your vacation to Rosyth Estate or take a look at our itineraries to Hill Country
+Call us on to start planning your holiday to Rosyth Estate or take a look at our itineraries to Hill Country

 Built in 1926, Roysth Estate is an old colonial planter’s bungalow set on a 62-acre private working tea and rubber estate.
 This charming property offers a unique opportunity to experience the beauty of rural Sri Lanka.